bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/Langmuir.md

 # compute branch of Hopf points from 5th bifurcation point on br
 hp_codim2 = continuation(br, 5, (@optic _.Δx), ContinuationPar(opts_cont, p_max = 0.1, ds = -0.01, dsmax = 0.01, max_steps = 230, tol_stability = 1e-8) ;
-	# start the problem with information from eigen elements
-	start_with_eigen = true,
 	# we update the Hopf problem at every continuation step
 	update_minaug_every_step = 1,
 	# detection of codim 2 bifurcations with bisection